Help - Maintaining your approvals - Pharmacy Assurance

 What to do when amendments affect the Pharmacy Assurance

-If you make any of the above changes you should continue to notify the amendment according to the guidance for "Amendments for projects conducted in the NHS/HSC".
-The guidance in this section gives additional information about how you can assist sites in assessing continuing capacity and capability.
+If you make any of the above changes you should notify the amendment according to the guidance for "Amendments for projects conducted in the NHS/HSC".
+The guidance in this section gives more information on how you can help sites in assessing continuing capacity and capability.

 Amendments affecting active NHS/HSC sites

-• Sponsors: When preparing the amendment please consider whether any of the changes affect pharmacy and, in particular, the information contained within the technical pharmacy review form.
-Where the amendment does affect the pharmacy aspects, this should be highlighted in a covering letter to the site or in the Pharmacy Assurance Amendment Site Notification form so it is clear to them that their pharmacy department should review the changes.
+If you’re the sponsor of a trial and are preparing an amendment you should consider whether any changes affect pharmacy.
+In particular if it will affect the information contained within the technical pharmacy review form.
+Where the amendment does affect the pharmacy aspects you should highlight this in a covering letter to the site or in the Pharmacy Assurance Amendment Site Notification form.
+This will make it clear that the sites pharmacy department should review the changes.

-• Sites: When receiving amendments, where it is not clear whether the pharmacy aspects of the trial will be affected we would suggest contacting your local pharmacy department for clarification.
+If you’re a site taking part in a trial and have received an amendment where it’s not clear if it will affect the pharmacy aspects of the trial we’d suggest contacting your local pharmacy department for clarification.

 Adding a new site

-• The technical pharmacy review form should be provided to the new site in order for capacity and capability to be conducted.
+• the technical pharmacy review form for their capacity and capability assessment

-• If any amendments have been submitted that affect the pharmacy aspects of the trial a summary of these should also be provided, whether in a covering letter or as part of the Pharmacy Assurance Amendment Site Notification form.
+• a summary of any amendments that you’ve previously submitted that affect pharmacy aspects of the trial.
+This can be in a covering letter or as part of the Pharmacy Assurance Amendment Site Notification form.

-For further information regarding whether an amendment will affect the pharmacy aspects of the trial, we recommend in the first instance that you speak with the pharmacy department involved in the design of the study.
-Alternatively please see the list of changes above or contact pharmacy.assurance@hra.nhs.uk for additional guidance.
+For further information about whether an amendment will affect the pharmacy aspects of the trial, you should first speak with the pharmacy department involved in the design of the study for guidance.
+You can also review the list of changes above or contact pharmacy.assurance@hra.nhs.uk for additional guidance.

 Back to the top